Now is the time to make sure your Insurance Contracts match your Employment Practices

 Is it a big deal?
 It can be.

-Real Life Scenario 1:
+Real Life Dental Scenario:

-Real Life Scenario 2:
+Real Voluntary Life Scenario:

 If you buy X, we give you that $$ off Medical

-We also find this happens under one management regime, and it is never documented or passed down to new management.
+We also find this happens under one management regime.
+Then, it is never documented or passed down to new management.
 Only after communications are done, payroll deduction schedules are set, benefits software is programmed, that all of a sudden management ponies up $20 or $50 more per month per employee than budgeted.
 No one is happy here.
 HR, Payroll, or the Broker end up with a big ugly mark on their reputation.

-Monkeyed Hire Date
+Inaccurate Hire Date

 Imagine having a Self-Insured or Level-Funded Health Insurance plan.
 In either of these contracts, you have a Stop-Loss Insurance company that pays for claims once they exceed a certain threshold ($15,000, $50,000, $100,000, etc.).
 Say you waive a life event and add an employee off cycle, fudge their hire date and give the big thumbs-up as the employer.

 Now, let’s pretend that same employee has $200,000 in claims and the stop-loss insurer decides to audit that employee and their hire date doesn’t match the insurance contract.
 You (the employer) could be stuck holding the entire bill for claims because you thought you were just doing a good deed.
+Not match your practices to your insurance contracts can be very costly.

 Pull back the curtain.
 Be honest with HR, Accounting, Your Software Vendor, and Your Broker.

 Take a little extra time to align your Employment Practices with your Insurance Offering.
-And check out the other 30 tips on our blog.